 Take Safety Precautions

-Protect yourself and others by taking the correct safety protocols during your workout.
+Protect yourself and others by taking the correct safety protocols while completing a weightlifting program.
 Adhere to proper lifting techniques when doing your exercises as well as when moving around the gym.

 Use a spotter when lifting heavy barbells.
 A spotter ensures you’re safely challenging yourself.
 It’s good to know someone is paying attention and can intervene if necessary.
 Ask a friend, a fellow trainer, or a gym staff member to spot you.

 Stop lifting if you experience pain.
-Don’t exercise the same set of muscles more than three times a week.
-Breathe out while you lift to keep your body stable.
+Also, don’t exercise the same set of muscles over three times a week.
+Instead, breathe out while you lift to keep your body stable.

 Gradually Increase Your Weight

 Remember, you are a beginner.
-Don’t treat your gym session as a weightlifting competition.
+Don’t treat your weightlifting program as a competition.
 Slow and steady training leads to long-lasting results.